HISTORY & DESCRIPTION:

+HISTORY & DESCRIPTION:**

   CQR Anchor, Spade Anchor, Fortress Kedge Anchor

   Full Winter Cover with PVC skirts, Cockpit Cover, Sun Awnings

   Manual and Electric Bilge Pumps, Four Fire Extinguishers, Automatic Fire Extinguisher, Life Sling, Horse-Shoe Buoy, Self-Steering Gear, Life Jackets, Harnesses, Flares, Jackstays.

   Seago Four Person Life Raft

   An extremely well built and designed cruising ketch offering well planned, re-fitted accommodation ideal for extended cruising or living aboard.
-Matapan has been the subject of much expenditure over the years and is currently ashore for a re-paint.
+Matapan has been the subject of much expenditure over the years and is currently ready for launching following a Summer 2019 re-paint.

   Sold to the present owners by Classic Yacht Brokerage.
 Owners retiring from sailing so serious offers considered.